Malki3/maxscore-clayborne/README.md

 ```

 ## How the Script Works
-[Explain in 3-5 sentences how your script works.
-Include information about:]
-- How you read and store numbers in an array
-- How you loop through the array to find the maximum value
-- How you calculate and display the difference between each score and the highest
+The script first creates an empty array and asks the user to input five scores, storing each value in the array.
+It initializes the maximum score using the first value and then uses a for loop to compare each subsequent score to the current maximum, updating it when a higher value is found.
+Finally, another loop calculates and prints the difference between each score and the highest score.

 ## Testing Results
 [Describe your testing process and results.
 Include:]